rht-labs/tech-exercise/docs/slides/content/tech-exercise-v.md

-#### 🧑‍🏫 Learning outcomes 🧑‍💻
+#### 🧑‍🏫 Learning Outcomes 🧑‍💻
-As a learner, by the end of this exercise I ...
+As a learner, I can perform the following tasks by the end of this exercise:
-* Can enable the Horizontal Pod Autoscaler for my applications
+* Enable the Horizontal Pod Autoscaler for my applications
-* Can add Blue/Green deployment method into pipeline
+* Add a Blue/Green deployment method to the pipeline
-* Can run a split test on OpenShift with GitOps - splitting traffic between two tests
+* Run a split test on OpenShift with GitOps - splitting traffic between two tests
 <!--
 --->